Abstract Submission & Guidelines

 - All abstracts must be submitted via this webpage.
 Please note that the Symposium Secretariat is not able to accept abstracts submitted via e-mail.

-- Abstracts must be received by the announced deadline (TBA).
+- Abstracts must be received by the announced deadline (12 January, 2022 (Midnight EST – Eastern Standard Time)).
 Abstracts received after the deadline will not be considered.

 - Abstracts must be original and must not have been published or presented at any other international meeting prior to ISPPD-12.